Another rise in official number of Isle of Wight lab-confirmed Covid-19 cases | Isle of Wight News from OnTheWight

-According to Public Health England, the official number of confirmed Coronavirus (Covid-19) cases on the Isle of Wight has risen by two in the last 24 hours, taking the total to 103.
+According to Public Health England, the official number of lab-confirmed Coronavirus (Covid-19) cases on the Isle of Wight has risen to 107.

 Anecdotally there are many more cases of Coronavirus in the community – including in care homes – with Island residents who are showing symptoms self-isolating.